Synthetixio/SIPs/SIPS/sip-futures_reference_price_methodology.md

 ## Simple Summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the SIP.-->
-A mechanism to convert prices from futures markets into a single reference price for Synths.
+A method for converting futures market prices into a single reference price for Synths.

 ## Abstract
 <!--A short (~200 word) description of the technical issue being addressed.-->